 Family and Human Services (FMST)

 Parent-child relationships from pregnancy and childbirth through the death of elderly parents using systems and life perspectives.
 Cultural and contextual factors shaping the parent-child relationship.
-Prerequisites: FMST 101 or consent of instructor.
+Prerequisite: consent of instructor.

 FMST 515 SERVICES TO CHILDREN AND YOUTH (3)

 Overview of supports and services necessary to foster healthy development in children, youth, and families.
 Focuses on the role of family and community influences in socializing children.